bcyuzuzo/hospital_monitoring_group/README.md

 _Constantine
 We worked through task three where we archived log files in archived_logs_group1 directory and then we backed up the directory containing the files  to the remote server using SSH.

+## N.B
+Adeodatus joined the group on October 14th and was quickly brought up to speed with the team's progress.
+Now, the team is made up of 7 members.